osohq/oso/docs/getting-started/policies/index.rst

 .. tip::

-    In these rules we declared some variables with leading understores (``_report``, ``_actor``).
+    In these rules we declared some variables with leading underscores (``_report``, ``_actor``).
 A leading underscore indicates that the variable will only be used once (Polar does not distinguish between definition and use).
 These variables are called *singleton variables*, and will match any value.
-To help prevent errors, a warning will be emitted if a singleton variable is not preceeded by an underscore.
+To help prevent errors, a warning will be emitted if a singleton variable is not preceded by an underscore.

 As specializers in a rule head
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^